ibi1995/JWELREY_AMAZON/README.md

 ```
 ![Highest rate words](word_rating.png)

-Lets get a count of relvant word and the number of time its mentioned in the data set. for this we will remove words with less than three characters.
+Lets get a count of relevant word and the number of time its mentioned in the data set. for this we will remove words with less than three characters.
 ```sql
 -- Get the most occurring words
 SELECT